 I'm not talking about products like Hartz Bio-Spot, I'm referring to Frontline, Revolution and Advantage.

 Frontline also kills ticks, and we've had lots of chances to prove that!
-Several ferrets came in with fleas and ticks, and all fleas were dead or dying within 1 hour, and all ticks were dead by 24 hours.
+Several ferrets came in with fleas and ticks, and all fleas were dead or dying within 1 hour, and all ticks were dead in 24 hours.
 Ticks are much harder to kill, and Frontline only lasts for 1 month against ticks.
 It protects against fleas for up to 3 months (and that has been my experience, too.)

 Advantage is a product similar to Frontline that kills fleas and has a reputation for being gentle.
 According to the instructions, it can be used on young animals, but we don't have experience with it.